boazsegev/iodine/README.md

 gem 'iodine', :git => 'https://github.com/boazsegev/iodine.git'
 ```

+Iodine will calculate, when possible, a good enough default concurrency model for fast applications... this might not fit your application if you use database access or other blocking calls.

 To get the most out of Iodine, consider the amount of CPU cores available and the concurrency level the application requires.

 Puma's model of 16 threads and 4 processes is easily adopted and proved to provide a good enough balance for most use-cases.
 Use: